abodthedude25/cpsc526/assignment2/README.md

 **Protocol Design**

-The client and server communicate using a simple text-based protocol with clear delimiters.
+The client and server communicate using a hybrid text-based protocol with clear delimiters as well as base64 encoding for uploads and downloads.
 Commands and responses are sent line-by-line, with special markers like # and --- to signal the end of content.
 For example, when listing directory contents with ls, the server sends each line followed by --- to indicate completion.
 Similarly, file contents are sent in Base64-encoded chunks terminated by #.
 Error handling is integrated into the protocol.
 If a command fails (e.g., invalid directory, permission denied), the server sends an error message (e.g., ERROR: Permission denied), which the client displays to the user.

 ---